-Earlier in 2025 Google took bold steps in revolutionising the online shopping world with the introduction of AI-powered features including a virtual try-on and the roll-out of AI Mode in both the US and the UK, a conversational search platform designed to change the game in terms of how users interact with products online.
-For businesses and SEO agencies, understanding the implications of these changes is crucial, not just for staying relevant within their sectors but also to maximise digital visibility in an increasingly competitive space.
+Over the past 12 months Google has taken bold steps in revolutionising the online shopping world with the introduction of AI-powered features including a virtual try-on and the roll-out of AI Mode in both the US and the UK, a conversational search platform designed to change the game in terms of how users interact with products online.
+For businesses and SEO agencies, understanding the implications of these changes is crucial, 90% of ecommerce PLP and PDP pages are not set up for agentic commerce.
+Early adopters will maximise digital visibility in an increasingly competitive space.
+Your brand cannot afford to be “late” or “left behind”.

-What New AI Shopping and Search Features have Google released in 2025?
+What New AI Shopping and Search Features has Google Released in 2025 and 2026?

 Google have introduced a number of shopping-related search features that are changing the game for e-commerce businesses who prioritise their organic visibility.